Cinnamon Roll Waffles

 Whip together the cream cheese icing and softened cream cheese in a small bowl, using a hand mixer or stand mixer.

-Once light and fluffy, add powdered sugar and mix until thoroughly incorporated.
+Once light and fluffy, add powdered sugar to the icing mixture and stir until thoroughly incorporated.
 Then, add in the heavy cream and maple syrup and mix on low speed.

 Lastly, mix in the ground cinnamon until well incorporated and set the glaze aside.

-Heat your waffle maker to a medium heat and lightly spray it with cooking spray.
-Add one cinnamon roll into the middle of the waffle maker and cook for 2 ½ minutes.
+Heat your waffle iron to medium heat and lightly spray it with cooking spray.
+Add one cinnamon roll into the middle of the hot waffle iron and cook for 2 ½ minutes.

 Remove the cinnamon roll waffle and repeat the process for the remaining cinnamon rolls.

-Serve cinnamon rolls waffles warm with cream cheese glaze.
+Serve golden brown cinnamon roll waffles warm and drizzled with cream cheese glaze.

 Pro Tips!